Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 Q: How does Sigrid OSH collect its information?

-A: First, the entire codebase is scanned for configuration files of common dependency management systems (e.g., NuGet, Maven, NPM) to find explicitly managed dependencies.​
+A: First, the entire codebase is scanned for configuration files of common dependency management systems (e.g., NuGet, Maven, NPM) to find explicitly managed libraries.​

-Information about each managed dependency is then queried from public sources to determine the version currently used, the date of this version, the number and date of the newest published version, information about its license, and whether it is known to contain security vulnerabilities.​
+Information about each library is then queried from public sources to determine the version currently used, the date of this version, the number and date of the newest published version, information about its license, and whether it is known to contain security vulnerabilities.​

-In addition, the entire codebase is scanned for unmanaged dependencies following some heuristics:​
+In addition, the entire codebase is scanned for unmanaged libraries following some heuristics:​
 - JavaScript files are scanned for a version identifier in their name of contents.
 If found, it is assumed third-party and looked up in public databases to determine freshness, license and vulnerabilities.​
 - The contents of Windows DLL files and Java JAR files are considered third-party and are scanned for name and version number and then looked up in public databases to determine freshness, license and vulnerabilities.​